-It is best when those other types, the people working their jobs in the city, pretend we don’t exist.
-It is easier that way.
+It’s best when those other types – the people working their jobs in the city – pretend we don’t exist.
+It’s easier that way.
 The less they know about us the better, probably for all of us, I reckon.
 Sometimes they raid us.
-It is a purge, a genocide.
-They come on us hard, and try to break us, destroy us and run us into oblivion.
+It is a purge; a genocide.
+They come at us hard, and try to break us, destroy us and run us into oblivion.
 We are too smart though.
 Survivors can always get by, especially when you are hated by everyone.
-It keeps you wary, and well hidden, untrusting of the others.
-People don’t even notice me most of the time.
-They are disgusted by me.
-I watch them and wonder what they would do if they knew I was nearby… scream probably, and then chase me off or run away as fast they can.
+It keeps you wary and well hidden, anxious and untrusting of the others.
+Most of the time people don’t even notice me.
+And if they do, they are disgusted.
+I sometimes watch them and wonder what they would do if they knew I was right nearby… scream probably, and then chase me off or run away as fast they could.

 I steal all my food from garbage bins.
-It is not really stealing because the food has been thrown out.
+It’s not really stealing because the food has been thrown out.
 And I don’t want to let it go to waste.
 No wants it.
 I may as well have a nibble.
 Their trash is my treasure ha-ha.

 I live in an alley way in the city.
 There is about five restaurants all in a row, and the each kitchen backs on to the alley way.
 There are always scraps of food, and leftovers, bags of rubbish and uneaten dinners.
-The chefs throw bags of this glorious food out the back, in the alley bins, and then I scurry over as quickly as possible, eat what I can before they return for a smoke.
-I open up bags and try and find the tastiest morsels.
+The chefs throw bags of this glorious food out the back, into the alley bins, and then I scurry over as quickly as possible, eat what I can before they return for smoko.
 I eat anything … you name it, I’ll eat it.
-Potato skins, fish bones, fatty meats, half eaten chicken drumsticks, chips, old fruit and vegetables that have gone off, cheese, pizza, anything.
+Potato skins, fish bones, fatty meats, half eaten chicken drumsticks, chips, chunks of old fruit and veg which have gone off, cheese, pizza, anything.
 I don’t mind how old it is or if it is cooked or raw or half eaten.
 It is food, and it is better than nothing.
 Meat is my favourite though.
 I love it, and it is rare to find so always a treat.

 The alley is packed with others like me.
-We live on the street, under bins, behind benches, anywhere there is a little shelter.
-When the food comes out we all get up and head over to the bins, ripping open the bags as quickly as possible, competing haphazardly for the food.
+We live on the street: under bins, behind benches, anywhere there is a little shelter.
+When the food comes out, we all get up and head over to the bins, clawing at bags, ripping them open as quickly as possible, competing haphazardly for a shot at a meal.
 It is important to be quick, and to get to the leftovers first, otherwise it might all be gone, and I’ll be left foraging on the ground for the last scraps that remain.
-The offcuts that not even my fellows of the street want to eat.
+The off-cuts that not even my fellow street-dwellers want to eat.

-I chose the alley way, with my fellow friends, at the bottom of the rung.
+I chose the alleyway, with my fellow friends, at the bottom of the rung.
 We are who we are and we are not going away.
-So yell at us, try and kill us, scare us away, in don’t make a difference because we are going to be here forever.
+So yell at us, try and kill us, scare us away – it don’t make a difference because we are going to be here forever.
 We are survivors.
 We’ll probably out live the lot of ya.

-I know because I have been surviving for years.
+I know this because I have been surviving for years.
 I have seen a lot.
-I have seen people come and go, restaurants open and close, our allies change with the times, and I’m always there, under a old awning, by a pile of rags that I collected myself.
-Over the years it has everything I have ever needed.
-It is my warmth, my shelter and my camouflage, and my protection from the world.
+I have seen people come and go, restaurants open and close, things changing with the time… and I’m always here, under an old awning, by a pile of rags, I collected.
+It has everything I ever need.
+It is my warmth, my shelter, my camouflage, and my protection from the world.
+My patch!

 I live in the rags, they are dirty like me.
-Although I do clean myself and will wash myself in the nearby fountain when I get a chance.
-I am cleaner than people think.
-Some people think I carry diseases.
-That I am unclean and if they come near me they may catch some virus or something.
-It is not true, maybe once someone like me had a disease that was passed on, and maybe some people died.
-But there are hundreds of disease and anyone can catch them.
-There is no great plague that I am carrying.
+Although I do clean myself and wash in the nearby fountain, at night, when there is nobody about.
+I am cleaner than people know.
+They think I carry diseases, that I am unclean, and if they come near they may catch a virus or something nasty.
+It is not true, maybe once, someone like me had a disease which was passed on, and maybe some people died.
+But there are hundreds of diseases and anyone can catch them.
+There is no great plague in my blood.
 It is just hatred.
-To be angry at me, to be angry at us all, to claim we are all filled with disease; that we are dirty vagabonds that don’t deserve to live… well that is a lie, and awful dangerous lie that has led to the deaths of many of my friends.
-I think that those who think like that don’t deserve to live.
+Wanting to be angry at me, to be angry at us all, to claim we are all filled with disease; that we are dirty vagabonds that don’t deserve to live… well that is a lie, and awful dangerous lie that has led to the deaths of many of my friends.

-Someday I imagine all of us fighting back, or gathering together in one big grey and dirty protest.
-I could get everyone who lives near me in the alley way or all around the city and we could stand up for our rights, and walk down the street together, thousands of us as one.
+Someday I imagine all of us fighting back, or gathering together in one big grey mass.
+I could get all of us from the alleyways, or all around the city, and we could stand up for our rights; walk down the street together, thousands of us as one.
 In a great big protest… a plague.
-Remind people who we are, what we are, and how proud we are that we are this.
+Remind people who we are, what we are, and how proud we are as rats.